 Amy's tip

-Allow the meatloaves to rest for 5-10 minutes before removing them from the pan to prevent them from falling apart.
+Allow the meatloaves to rest for 5 to 10 minutes before removing them from the pan to prevent them from falling apart.

 Serving suggestions